PersiaML/tutorials/src/getting-started/index.md

 ```

 ### Using Python Package
-Using the PERSIA python package can help you improve development experience, you can explore the PERSIA docstring and modify the PERSIA python code to cover the debug requirement if currently log cannot satisfy your requirements.You can even to modify the PERSIA rust source code to contribute this project.
+Using the PERSIA python package can help you improve development experience, you can explore the PERSIA docstring and modify the PERSIA python code to cover the debug requirement if currently log cannot satisfy your requirements.
+You can even to modify the PERSIA rust source code to contribute this project.

 **Requirements**